galbi101/server-with-benefits/README.md

 $ npm install -g server-with-benefits
 ```

-Then, edit serverConf.json that is placed inside the package to setup your server(s).
+Then, edit swbConfig.json that is placed inside the package to setup your server(s).
-Alternatively, you can create your own configuration file anywhere you like, and set an environment variable named "SERVER_CONF_FILE"
+Alternatively, you can create your own configuration file anywhere you like, and set an environment variable named "SWB_CONF_FILE"
-with the file's full path as its value (e.g. SERVER_CONF_FILE=C:\dev\serverConf.json).
+with the file's full path as its value (e.g. SWB_CONF_FILE=C:\dev\swbConfig.json).

 the configuration file should look like: